-(Part 26 of 27 in ~ Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 26 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 The devil is in the details?